GeneCloud1485/Drama-in-History/docs/3_mechanics/basic_mechanics.md

 ## Tests of Composure
 - Stress & Fear
 - Social composure

+Can be both a reaction and a pre test to establish the tone for RP

 A test of composure is called when the character needs to keep their cool, deal with social status pressure, contain their anger or passion, deal with feelings of uncertainty or personal struggles, strange atmospheres, or outright fear.